royaltm/rust-delharc/README.md

 Acknowledgements
 ----------------

-The decompression functions in this library, with minor modifications, were implemented in Rust by the author of this project, based on [LHASA - Free Software LHA implementation] in C.
+The decompression functions in this library, with minor modifications, were implemented in Rust by the author of this project, based on [LHASA - Free Software LHA implementation](https://fragglet.github.io/lhasa/) written in C.

 Many thanks to [Simon Howard] for collecting and reverse engineering all these algorithms into one very good and understandable source code.